Vahidlari/aiApps/tools/database_server/README.md

 ## 📝 License

-This project is part of the Ragnarock AI system.
+This project is part of the Ragora AI system.
 See the main project for license information.

 ## 🆘 Support